OMERNAJ-hub/Vortex-Fiber-Engine/docs/api/middleware/earlydata.md

 # EarlyData

-The Early Data middleware for [Fiber](https://github.com/gofiber/fiber) adds support for TLS 1.3's early data ("0-RTT") feature.
+The Early Data middleware for [Vortex](https://github.com/goVortex/Vortex) adds support for TLS 1.3's early data ("0-RTT") feature.
 Citing [RFC 8446](https://datatracker.ietf.org/doc/html/rfc8446#section-2-3), when a client and server share a PSK, TLS 1.3 allows clients to send data on the first flight ("early data") to speed up the request, effectively reducing the regular 1-RTT request to a 0-RTT request.

-Make sure to enable fiber's `EnableTrustedProxyCheck` config option before using this middleware in order to not trust bogus HTTP request headers of the client.
+Make sure to enable Vortex's `EnableTrustedProxyCheck` config option before using this middleware in order to not trust bogus HTTP request headers of the client.

 Also be aware that enabling support for early data in your reverse proxy (e.g. nginx, as done with a simple `ssl_early_data on;`) makes requests replayable.
 Refer to the following documents before continuing: